j450h1/Sportshack-Practice/README.md

 # Project Requirements
 Maximum 5 figures and 500 words
--Report in HTML or PDF format
+Report in HTML or PDF format
+If selected to present, must provide full documentation on how you got the results

+# Deadline
+Wed, November 25th @ 6 PM

+# Data Attributes
 http://data.vancouver.ca/datacatalogue/businessLicenceAttributes.htm#issued